-() Negative conditions in the global credit markets may impair the liquidity of a portion of our investment portfolio.
+()Negative conditions in the global credit markets may impair the liquidity of a portion of our investment portfolio.

 Our investment securities consist of high-grade auction rate securities, corporate debt securities and government agency securities.
-As of March 31, 2009, our long-term investments included (at par value) \$6.6 million of high-grade (AA- or AAA rated) auction rate securities secured by municipal bonds and student loans.
+As of June 30, 2009, our long-term investments included (at par value) \$6.6 million auction rate securities secured by municipal bonds and student loans.
+At June 30, 2009 the auction rate securities we held maintained Standard and Poor's credit ratings of A or AAA.
 Our auction rate securities are debt instruments with a long-term maturity and with an interest rate that is reset in short intervals through auctions.
 The recent conditions in the global credit markets have prevented some investors from liquidating their holdings of auction rate securities because the amount of securities submitted for sale has exceeded the amount of purchase orders for such securities.
 If there is insufficient demand for the securities at the time of an auction, the auction may not be completed and the interest rates may be reset to predetermined rates.
 When auctions for these securities fail, the investments may not be readily convertible to cash until a future auction of these investments is successful or they are redeemed or mature.

-Since February 2008, there has been insufficient demand at auction for all of our high-grade auction rate securities held at March 31, 2009.
+Since February 2008, there has been insufficient demand at auction for all of our auction rate securities held at June 30, 2009.
 As a result, these affected securities are currently not liquid, and we could be required to hold them until they are redeemed by the issuer or to maturity.
-As of March 31, 2009, we had recognized \$1.2 million of losses related to those auction rate securities by adjusting their carrying value.
+As of June 30, 2009, we had recognized \$1.5 million of losses related to those auction rate securities by adjusting their carrying value.
 Any future decline in market value will result in additional losses being recognized.